Alternative performance reviews

 360 degree feedback helps by bringing out every aspect of an employee’s life.
 Cooperation with people outside their department, helpfulness towards customers and vendors, etc. may not be rewarded by other types of appraisal.
 This system also helps those who have conflicts with their manager.

 360 degree feedback generally has high employee involvement and credibility; may have the strongest impact on behavior and performance; and may greatly increase communication and shared goals.
 It provides people with a good all-around perspective.

 The process is essentially the same as with upward assessment.

 We can help you with your needs analysis and evaluations of current systems, including brief, targeted, cost-effective surveys to find strengths and weaknesses.
-We also have a Web-based peer-review (or upwards assessment) method which is custom-designed for each client.
-We can offer an unusually reasonable price for smaller groups because the setup costs are fairly low.
+We also have Web-based methods which are custom-designed for each client.

 Copyright © 2001-2017, Toolpack Consulting, LLC.
 All rights reserved.